jacoblee628/portfolio/Titanic/README.md

 # Titanic Kaggle Challenge

 ## Results
+Given data about the passengers aboard the Titanic, I was able to predict their survival with **~80% accuracy**.

-**79.9% Accuracy** using a (Ensemble Random Forest Tree)
+Model: Ensemble Random Forest Tree

 **Top 20% of competitors in challenge**

-Given data about the passengers aboard the Titanic, I was able to predict their survival with ~80% accuracy.

-This model is 30% better than random guessing (50% accuracy).

 ## Other Models
 * Model 1: **76.6% Accuracy** (Logistic Regression) (Replacing NAs with Average of the column)